Package Leaflet: Information for the User

 Proceed to Step 4

-Care for the injection site:
+Take care of the injection site:

-For more information on disposal, see the leaflet.
+For more information on disposal, see the Leaflet.